crimsonsunset/cursor_remote/docs-en/deployment/SETUP_DATABASE.md

 **Error**: `function submit_command already exists` **Fix**: Use `CREATE OR REPLACE FUNCTION` instead of `CREATE FUNCTION`

+**Error**: `column "commands.created_at" must appear in the GROUP BY clause` **Fix**: Use simplified aggregations without GROUP BY.
+This error occurs in complex JSON aggregation queries.
+Use the corrected functions from section 3.1 above.

 ### Connection Timeout or Network Error
 **Symptoms**: Connection timeout, CORS errors